Running your first experiment#

 from the allenact root directory.

-• With -s 12345 we set the random seed.
+-s 12345we set the random seed.

-If everything was installed correctly, a simple model will be trained (and validated) in the MiniGrid environment and a new folder experiment_output/minigrid will be created containing:
+If everything was installed correctly, a simple model will be trained (and validated) in the MiniGrid environment and

-• a checkpoints/MiniGridTutorial/LOCAL_TIME_STR/ subfolder with model weight checkpoints,
+checkpoints/MiniGridTutorial/LOCAL_TIME_STR/subfolder with model weight checkpoints, - a

-Here LOCAL_TIME_STR is a string that records the time when the experiment was started (e.g. the string "2020-08-21_18-19-47" corresponds to an experiment started on August 21st 2020, 47 seconds past 6:19pm.
+Here LOCAL_TIME_STR is a string that records the time when the experiment was started (e.g. the string

 If we have Tensorboard installed, we can track training progress with